jamesra/soundtolight/README.md

 ### Turn on the power!

 Either plug in the battery or connect the USB port.
 The display should initialize and start displaying spectrograms!

+## Optional Upgrades

+If everything is working and you want to make it 'better' check out some [upgrade ideas](docs/upgrade_ideas.md).